[2021 tax return deadline extended!] We've put together a simple and easy-to-understand summary of the key points of tax returns!

 Review of single parent deduction

-you are single mother or father
+If you are a single mother or single father ,

 ■ Eligibility